 Executives nearing retirement should view severance packages as part of a broader financial plan.
 Consider how this influx of capital affects:

-Typically, cash compensation, equity treatment, benefits continuation, and sometimes non-financial support such as outplacement services.
+Typically, this includes cash compensation, equity treatment, benefits continuation, and sometimes non-financial support, such as outplacement services.

 Yes.
 Companies expect negotiation, especially regarding equity, restrictive covenants, and cash payouts.